runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 # Daal'fae Caravans
-Among the Daal'fae, there are a number of large nomadic caravans that follow fairly rigid paths across certaon sections of Eaos.
+Among the Daal'fae, there are a number of large nomadic caravans that follow fairly rigid paths across certain sections of Eaos.

-Size varies from extended family (30-50) to very large - some basically travelling towns, with thousands of members.
+They vary in size from a single extended family (30-50) to the population of a small town, with thousands of members.
-Largest caravans are southeast of great river.
-Northwest caravans used to be larger, but were displaced by redistribution of Elyos Republic during Uon war.
+The largest caravans are found southeast of the great river.
+The northwest caravans used to be larger, but were displaced by redistribution of Elyos Republic during Uon war.

-Maintain fairly rigid routes, following path that takes 3 - 9 months (108 - 324 days) to complete.
+Individual caravans maintain fairly rigid routes, following paths that typically take between 3 and 9 months (108 to 324 days) to complete.
-Includes established meeting points with other caravans to exchange news and goods.
-Due to different travel lengths, cadence of actual meetups is not always every round trip
+These routes usually include established meeting points with other caravans to exchange news and goods.
+Due to varying circuit lengths, the cadence of such meetings varies, and meetups don't necessarily happen every circuit.

-Days travel consists of gathering food and other resources from the wilderness.
+Within the caravan, each day's travel activities include gathering food and other resources from the nearby wilderness.
+Over the course of generations, most caravans have done some simple cultivation of food crops, so the wilderness around there routes is particularly bountiful.

-Elders mostly stay on carts (pulled exclusively by direbeasts or shifted members), performing light work like making or mending cloths or tools.
+The elderly and infirm members of the caravan are typically carried on carts (pulled exclusively by direbeasts or shifted members), performing light work like making or mending cloths or tools.
 At night, wagons are arranged into semicircles to form a walled camp.

-While the caravans mostly gather resources from wild crops, over the years these have been intentionally cultivated and seeded to some degree, across many curcuits of the caravan.

-Primarily consist of various Cervid tribes, as the Canine and Feline Daal'fae are less nomadic, primarily inhabbiting semi-permanent settlements throughout the great plains.
+Most caravans are primarly made up of Cervid Daal'fae, as the Canine and Feline Daal'fae are less nomadic, primarily inhabbiting semi-permanent settlements throughout the great plains.

 ## Largest Caravans